 Install new roof on Fire Station #37.
 Replace old roof which was installed when the station was built in 1998.
-This facility (6,855 sq. ft.) houses one company of Firefighter/Paramedics.

 This facility (6,855 sq. ft.) houses one company of Firefighter/Paramedics.
 Fire station #37 roof has reached the end of its useful life, it is curling and has recently been fixed for leaking.
 New roof will have a 20 year warranty.
-It is recommended to use a 20-year shingle for durability which will defer future maintenance.
+It is recommended to use a 20-year shingle for durability which will minimize future maintenance.